eluv-io/elv-live-js/README.md

 ##### Marketplace info

-To show tenant-level marketplace information (including validation):
+To show tenant-level marketplace information (including validation of correct NFT configuration):

 ``` bash
 ./elv-live tenant_show itenYQbgk66551FEqWr95xPmHZEjmdF --check_nfts
 ```

-To show items minted by NFT contract in a given wallet for a given tenant:
+To show items minted in a given tenant in a given wallet for a specific NFT contract:
 ```
 ./elv-live tenant_balance_of iten3RmQEH7LUZdjagr68xPASnKxL 0x31d979d8fcc4bfd55a081535c7aa816b67bd40c8
 ```

-To show all wallets that have purchases in the tenancy and the corresponding email addresses:
+To show all wallets that have purchases in the tenancy and their corresponding email addresses (if shared by the wallet owners):
 ```
 ./elv-live tenant_wallets iten3RmAAA7LUZdjC55agr68xPASnKxL
 ```